paintparty/fireworks/README.md

 - Customizable via system-wide `.edn` config file.

-- Makes cljs color printing possible in all dark-mode-themed browser consoles.
+- Novel typographic approach for printing metadata inline, alongside values.

+- Truncation of collections and long values such as strings.

 - Left-justification of values in maps.

+- Trace values in `let` bindings and threading macros such as `->`.

 - High or low contrast rainbow brackets (optional).

-- Truncation of collections and long values such as strings.
+- Makes cljs color printing possible in all dark-mode-themed browser consoles.

 - Enhanced reflection for JS and Java values.

-- Novel typographic approach for printing metadata inline, alongside values.

-- Trace values in `let` bindings and threading macros such as `->`.
+- Say goodbye to mysterious things like `#[Object #[Object]]`

 - Find and highlight values in printed output.